Prospects for device-independent quantum key distribution: Detailed protocol description

 (In this section, we will use the subscript $_\mathrm{hon}$ to emphasize quantities computed with respect to an honest behaviour.)
 We stress that while some preliminary characterization of the devices can be performed beforehand to choose a suitable $\cmax$, this parameter \emph{must not} be changed once the protocol begins.

-As noted back in Sec.~\ref{sec:minmaxent}, the question of what value should be chosen for $\cmax$ in order to achieve a desired $\ecEC$ is addressed by the protocol in~\cite{RR12}.
+As noted back in Sec.~\ref{sec:minmaxent}, the question of what value should be chosen for $\cmax$ in order to achieve a desired $\ecEC$ can be addressed by the protocol in~\cite{RR12}.
 Explicitly,~\eqref{eq:comEC} can be satisfied as long as we choose $\cmax$ such that

 where $\ez\in[0,\ecEC)$ is to be optimized over.
 Since the honest behaviour is IID, the max-entropy can be bounded by the AEP~\eqref{eq:AEPmax}:\footnote{In this analysis, we deviated slightly from~\cite{ARV19} by using the error-correction protocol from~\cite{RR12} instead of~\cite{RW05}, and the AEP stated in~\cite{DFR20} rather than~\cite{TCR09}.
 Both of these yield slight improvements in the bounds (the former at large $n$, and the latter when $\dim(\hat{A})$ is not too large). }